sahaj-b/binge-meter/README.md

 > - Dev mode is only supported in Chromium-based browsers
 > - For Firefox build, uncomment the `browser` line in `vite.config.ts` before building
 > - For enabling debug messages in production build, set `VITE_DEBUG_MODE` environment variable to `true` before building

+## Planned stuff for Future 🚧

+- Allow users to choose between different Gemini/Gemma models
+- Use a fallback model when the primary one hits rate limits
+- Display (in popup) whether the classifcation was done by AI or manually
+- Add a "Delete Data" button in Analytics page
+- Require unlimited storage permission (or delete old data) when analytics data grows too large
+- Double-click overlay to mark as distracting